microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge08.md

 - **[Configure the global configuration (msft_config_notebook)](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/healthcare-data-foundations-configure#configure-the-global-configuration-notebook)** Notebook deployed with Healthcare data foundation to set up and manage configurations for data transformation in Healthcare data solutions

-- **Configure and run [FHIR data ingestion (msft_config_notebook)](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/fhir-data-ingestion-configure)** Notebook to bring FHIR data (deployed in challenge 1) to Microsoft Fabric OneLake.
+- **Deploy and configure [FHIR data ingestion](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/fhir-data-ingestion-configure)** capability to bring FHIR data (deployed in challenge 1) to Microsoft Fabric OneLake.
+After the deployment, the following Notebook artifact is deployed to your workspace:
+  - msft_fhir_export_service Notebook, which is a FHIR ingestion pipeline to export your FHIR data (deployed in challenge 1) and persist in the raw JSON in the Lake

 - **Configure and run [msft_raw_bronze_ingestion](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/healthcare-data-foundations-configure#healthcare_msft_raw_bronze_ingestion)** Notebook to ingest data into delta tables in the `msft_bronze` lakehouse